 My courses take a visual culture approach to images and representations from both the past and the present.
 In Introduction to Visual Culture, we examine visual expression to understand and engage the culture in which these representations are produced and encountered.
 Students in the course develop critical thinking, writing, and viewing skills while discussing and examining images -- everything from fine art to advertising to television, film, and new media.
 Imaging Authority examines the way that rulers and political leaders are portrayed in light of concepts of gender, power, and authority.
 We begin with the Tudors (including Henry VIII and Elizabeth I), who ruled England in the fifteenth and sixteenth centuries, then look at the imagery of the Bourbon monarchs in seventeenth- and eighteenth-century France.
 The course concludes with contemporary political representation in the United States with particular emphasis on the presidency.
 Gender and Visual Culture looks at a wide variety of representations in relation to the issues of gender, race, class, and sexuality.
-In this course, we will contextualize images within particular historical and cultural formations in order to analyze the beliefs, assumptions, and attitudes held by the creators and shared or resisted by those who view them.
-I also lead a seminar on material culture called Things, Stuff, and Objects.
-In this course, we study material objects – including furniture, digital technologies, porcelain, and sugar – often at the center of lived experience, but on the periphery of academic study.
-This course will consider the function and setting of these objects, but also their circulation and meaning in a global context.
+We contextualize images within particular historical and cultural formations in order to analyze the beliefs, assumptions, and attitudes held by the creators and shared or resisted by those who view them.
+I also teach upper-level courses on art history, portraiture, material culture, and fashion.

 ARTH 111: Episodes in Western Art